What is the ‘rest of world’ (ROW) list and which countries are on it?

 Further afield, Australia, the Bahamas, Canada, China, Fiji, Hong Kong, India, Jamaica, Japan, Malaysia, Morocco, New Zealand, Singapore, St Lucia and the USA are also included on the list.

-Some 47 countries were removed from the red list on 7 October, making them new additions to the “rest of the world” list when the changes come into effect at 4am on Monday 11 October.
-The only countries left on the red list will be: Peru, Ecuador, Colombia, Panama, Dominican Republic, Haiti and Venezuela.
-Every other country and territory will be on the ROW list.
+Some 47 countries were removed from the red list on 7 October, making them new additions to the “rest of the world” list when the changes came into effect at 4am on Monday 11 October.
+The only countries left on the red list are: Peru, Ecuador, Colombia, Panama, Dominican Republic, Haiti and Venezuela.
+Every other country and territory is on the ROW list.

 Can I travel to all countries on the “rest of the world” list?